 Place of origin: Perdriel, Luján de Cuyo, Mendoza.

+This is a blend of Roussanne, Marsanne and Viognier, cofermented.
 We gave the juice five days of contact with the skins prior to fermentation.

 Place of origin: Chacayes, zona alta de Valle de Uco